WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LoopVariants/README.md

 You can configure things in game via Risk of Options.

-The loop variants are meant to have enemy changes, this is currently part of [LittleGameplayTweaks](https://thunderstore.io/package/Wolfo/LittleGameplayTweaks/).\
+The loop variants are meant to have enemy changes, this is disabled by default unless you have  [LittleGameplayTweaks](https://thunderstore.io/package/Wolfo/LittleGameplayTweaks/). installed but can be enabled mid run.
-Viscious Falls and Disturbed Impact won't have Elder Lemurians or Void Reavers on stage 1.\

 Variants might still have some gamelplay differences.
 (Such as the slowing tar river on Aquaduct)

 No idea how this mod interacts with Stage Aesthetics or Cooler Stages.